polyium/template-go-cli/README.md

 `go` excels in its standard-library, cross system compilation, and especially relating to dependencies, vendoring and binary sizes.

-The following project is a template for commandline applications.
-Additionally, the template includes options for Homebrew.
+The following project is a template for commandline applications, and includes options for Homebrew.

 <details>